Ah yes, the past can hurt. But the way I see it, you can either run from it or learn from it

 About the Origami Lion

-One of the trends in modern origami design is for animal models to have whatโs known as a โclosed backโ.
+One of the trends in modern origami design is for animal models to have what’s known as a ‘closed back’.
 In other words, for all the folds that create the flaps for legs, tails, horns etc to be hidden underneath and the body to appear as a single unbroken piece.
 This adds to the realism but it is quite difficult to achieve.
-Seth Friedmanโs Lion does not have a closed back and you can see the raw edges and the fold lines along the body and tail of the model.
-I donโt think this detracts from the model though, Seth has clearly focused on the Lionโs head and mane and this attention has really paid off. ย Itโs a stunning design.

 Folding the Origami Lion